Skip to content

 Charging infrastructure

 Presently, there are currently no explicit government targets for the number of public charging stations.
-However, federal government modelling of the Powering Australia Plan estimates that 1,800 public fast and ultra-fast charging stations will be needed by 2030.
+However, federal government modelling in the Powering Australia Plan estimates 1,800 public fast and ultra-fast charging stations will be needed by 2030.
 The Electric Vehicle Council reports that there are 967 fast and ultra-fast chargers as of June 2023, which is an increase of 57% over the last 12 months.
-As the number of chargers are not officially tallied, the number of charging locations from EVC and Plugshare are used to indicate the current status of EV charging infrastructure.
+As the number of chargers are not officially tallied, the number of charging locations reported by the EV Council and Plugshare are used to indicate the current status of EV charging infrastructure.